 Ankle Pain Relief - Treatment For Ankle Bone Pain

-A simple solution that provides sufficient ankle pain relief is the use of orthotics.
-These are shoe inserts designed to change the function and biomechanics of the foot and ankle.
+A simple solution that provides sufficient pain relief is the use of orthotics for ankle pain.
+These are shoe inserts for ankle support, designed to change the function and biomechanics of the foot and ankle.

-- Orthotics can help relieve foot and ankle pain by improving the alignment of the lower limb.
+- Foot orthotics can help relieve foot and ankle pain by improving the alignment of the lower limb.

 - They provide stability and cushioning at the same time.

-- Orthotics can be custom-made by a podiatrist, or in many cases, pre-made orthotics are used.
+- Orthotics can be custom-made by a podiatrist, or in many cases, pre-made orthotics for ankle pain are used.

-- Pre-made orthotics can be equally effective in the treatment of chronic ankle pain or foot complaints but are a fraction of the cost of custom-made orthotics.
+- Pre-made orthotics can be equally effective in the treatment of chronic ankle pain or foot complaints but are a fraction of the cost of custom orthotics.

 At FootActive, we provide pre-made orthotic insoles designed to prevent over-pronation and re-align the lower limb.
 By correcting any abnormal foot biomechanics, FootActive orthotics reduce unnatural friction and pressure in the ankle joint, thereby preventing excessive erosion of the articulate cartilage as well as compression of the soft tissue around the ankle joint.